What Is A Pediatric Dentist (Pedodontist)?

-Dr. Iben and Dr. Geneser will use special techniques to talk to your child and explain dental treatments.
+Dr. Iben and Dr. Ursula will use special techniques to talk to your child and explain dental treatments.
 They may show your child instruments and will answer their questions in a soothing and fun manner.
-Dr. Iben and Dr. Geneser may discuss adding additional sedation assistance to your child’s treatment if needed.
+Dr. Iben and Dr. Ursula may discuss adding additional sedation assistance to your child’s treatment if needed.

 Pediatric dentists have special training to treat children and young adults with with special health care needs.
 Children with complex medical conditions or behavioral issues may require special treatment.
 If your child has a special health care need, be sure to alert our staff prior to your visit to help everyone better prepare.

 Some dental problems begin very early in life.
 One potentially serious condition is early childhood tooth decay (ECC).
 ECC has many factors including a child’s diet, tooth brushing practices, and the type of germs in their mouth.

 Another problem is gum disease.
 About 40 percent of children two to three years old have at least mild inflammation of gum tissues.

 Oral habits (like thumb sucking or pacifier habits) should also be checked.
 Sometimes these habits can change the way a child’s teeth come together.

 The earlier the dental visit, the better the chances of preventing problems.
 Strong, healthy teeth help your child chew food easily, speak clearly, and feel good about his or her appearance.